verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] Marcus Aurelius wrote this over 1800 years ago:“What are you afraid of losing, when nothing in the world actually belongs to you?”
 - [ ] No one has ever accused me of being overly polite.
 - [ ] having done a ctrl+c but not a ctrl+v feels like carrying a loaded gun
+- [ ] life is a rapid struggle to become employed and then a much slower, more painful struggle to become unemployed.